 Chapka: The Specialist for Adventure and Long Stays

-Chapka is a benchmark for travelers with specific profiles, whether they are leaving for a short trip or a long adventure.
+Chapka is a well-known option for travelers with specific profiles, whether they are leaving for a short trip or a long adventure.

-For whom: Ideal for round-the-world trips, working holidays, digital nomads, and traveling families.
+For whom: round-the-world trips, working holidays, digital nomads, traveling families and long stays.

-1. Cap Assistance 24/7 (< 90 days): Excellent insurance for classic holidays.
-It includes very high medical limits (up to $1,000,000 depending on the destination), evacuation, and a very comprehensive cancellation option.
+1. Cap Assistance 24/7 (< 90 days): a strong option for classic holidays.
+It includes high medical limits depending on the destination, evacuation and a cancellation option.

-2. Cap Aventure (> 90 days): The flagship policy for long trips.
-It covers medical expenses at 100% and without a deductible (up to $215,000), evacuation, and risky sports (diving up to 40m, trekking…), making it a top choice for round-the-world trips or extended stays in Thailand.
+2. Cap Aventure (> 90 days): a policy designed for long trips.
+It can cover medical expenses, evacuation and certain risky sports, making it a useful option for round-the-world trips or extended stays in Thailand.

 👨👩👧👦 Family Tip